 Annually, NYCACS East Harlem conducts an internally designed NYCACS Program Effectiveness Survey to determine parent satisfaction with the school.
-The survey consists of 35 statements applicable to NYCACS.
-Statements were scored using a Likert five-point scale, ranging from strongly disagree to strongly agree.
+The survey consists of 24 statements applicable to NYCACS.
+Statements are scored using a Likert five-point scale, ranging from strongly disagree to strongly agree.
 Comments and open-ended questions were solicited as well.
-The survey was distributed anonymously using the Qualtrics platform.
-It was made available in both English and Spanish.
+The survey is distributed anonymously using the Qualtrics platform, and is made available in both English and Spanish.